keploy/docs/versioned_docs/version-2.0.0/quickstart/node-express-mongoose.md

 sidebar_label: NodeJS - Express + Mongoose
 description: The following sample app showcases how to use NodeJS framework and the Keploy Platform.
 tags:
+ - javascript
+ - quickstart
+ - samples
-  - NodeJS Framework
+ - examples
-  - MongoDB
+ - tutorial
 keyword:
   - NodeJS Framework
   - MongoDB